 When walking around in Dinant, you cannot avoid seeing saxophones almost everywhere in all shapes and colours.
 You might wonder why?
 Well, the inventor of the saxophone, Adolphe Sax, was born in Dinant in 1814 and is currently the most famous ‘inhabitant’ of the city.
 Adolphe Sax invented the saxophone in early 1840.
 During his life, he invented various other instruments but the most famous is no doubt the saxophone, of which the sounds have conquered the world.
 Think Kenny G.

-Read more: 13 Interesting facts about Belgium
+Read also: 21 Interesting facts about Belgium

-Sax and the city
+Sax and the city – visit the Maison de Monsieur Sax

 A small museum, Maison de Monsieur Sax, in Dinant is dedicated to the life of Adolphe Sax.
 It provides a brief insight into his life and the creation of the saxophone.
 It’s a small but fascinating museum, free of charge, and it can be found on the main road (37 rue Sax in Dinant).
 It is well suited for both adults and children.
 More information about Mr. Sax’s House on this website.